root-project/root/doc/v600/index.md

-% ROOT Version 5.99/06 Release Notes
+% ROOT Version 6.00/00 Release Notes
-% November 2013
+% May 2014
 <a name="TopOfPage"></a>

 ## Introduction

 ROOT version 6.00/00 has been released on May 30, 2014.
-It introduces its new C++ interpreter cling, replacing CINT that has served ROOT well for many years.
+It introduces the new Cling C++11 interpreter, replacing CINT that has served ROOT well for many years.

 For more information, see: